Lab Advice on Writing Research Papers

 - Try to construct cases where your method will fail.

-Clearly acknowledge limitations of your approach, and suggest future
+In the discussion section, Clearly acknowledge limitations of your approach, and suggest future directions for improvement.

 - Cultivate good proofreaders!